 In landscape design terminology, the definition of plant "texture" is the perceived surface quality (regarding size and shape, not feel) of a plant part compared to that on surrounding plants.
 The texture of a specimen's leaves or blooms can be perceived as coarse, medium, or fine.
 Eye-catching combinations can occur when coarse foliage grows next to fine foliage, creating a contrast.

+A good landscape designer will often mix plant textures to avoid monotony; this is one of the smart ways to draw attention to and improve the appearance of a planting bed.
 In fact, textural contrasts can be mesmerizing.
 Amateurs may think of color first and foremost as a way to achieve this goal, but professionals have many other tricks up their sleeves to elevate their landscape-design work to a higher level.

 The term is necessarily relative in nature, even though we sometimes have occasion to use the term more loosely, in isolation.
 When we are trying to be truly precise, we will say that the leaf or flower of plant A is coarser or finer in comparison to the corresponding plant part on plant B. For example, the leaf on one plant will appear coarser than that on another if:

 - It has no indentations along the margin.

 - It has a blunt shape (as opposed to being long and narrow).

 Also, this is not an issue of how a leaf or flower feels to the touch.
 In everyday language, when people say "texture," they are most likely referring to whether the surface of an object feels soft or abrasive, smooth or rough, etc. Occasionally, the term is used in this way when referring to plants, as well, as when we say that:

 - A tree's bark is rough.